shivaniipatel/distributed-computing-ms1/README.md

 # Functionality overview

-The example application is a social blogging site (i.e. a Medium.com clone) called "Conduit".
+The example application is a social blogging site (i.e. a Medium.com clone) called "Feedbook".
 It uses a custom API for all requests, including authentication.

 **General functionality:**